Python-PyQt/PyQt6-Docs/descriptions/QtCore/QLoggingCategory-c.rst

 logs messages of type ``QtWarningMsg``, ``QtCriticalMsg``, ``QtFatalMsg``, but ignores messages of type ``QtDebugMsg`` and ``QtInfoMsg``.

 If no argument is passed, all messages are logged.
+Only Qt internal categories which start with ``qt`` are handled differently: For these, only messages of type ``QtInfoMsg``, ``QtWarningMsg``, and ``QtCriticalMsg`` are logged by default.

+**Note:** Logging categories are not affected by your C++ build configuration.
+That is, whether messages are printed does not change depending on whether the code is compiled with debug symbols ('Debug Build'), optimizations ('Release Build'), or some other combination.

 .. _qloggingcategory-configuring-categories: